marko-js/marko/docs/class-components.md

 ### Lifecycle event methods

-Each lifecycle event has a corresponding component lifecycle method that can be used to listen for the event:
+Each lifecycle event has a corresponding component lifecycle method that can listen for the event:

 ```js
 class {